ash322ash422/ai_projects/ML_Movie_Recommend/userBased_CollaborativeFiltering/README.md

 ## step 1:

 The initial design and testing were done using Python 3.11 due to its rapid development capabilities.
 Following libraries were used: jupyter==1.1.1, scikit-learn==1.6.0, pandas==2.2.3.
 As per the task requirements, I used "user-based collaborative-filtering".
 I tested on file ratingsTest.csv that contains 9 users and 7 movies.
 I was satisfied with the results.
-A sample run is appended at the end of the file MovieRecommend_UserBased_CollaborativeFiltering.cpp
+A sample run is appended at the end of the file MovieRecommend_UserBased_CollaborativeFiltering.ipynb

 NOTE: I did not use any Machine Learning or AI tools, although it can be used.
 Specifically, K-Nearest Neighbors (KNN) would be better option.
 I kept it simple to show proof of concept.